-My sister and I both recently renewed our Global Entry and wanted to share our experience.
-For those of you that were first approved for Global Entry about 4 to 5 years ago and are getting ready to renew your Global Entry, here is a guide on how to renew your Global Entry including the best time to renew your Global Entry, how long it takes to renew and a step by step guide to the Global Entry renewal process.
+My sister and I both recently renewed our Global Entry and wanted to share our experience with the Global Entry renewal process.
+For those of you that were first approved for Global Entry about 4 to 5 years ago and are getting ready to renew your Global Entry, here is a guide with what you need to know about how to renew your Global Entry.

 - When Can You Renew Your Global Entry